Our event will be held on February 13, 2019 in the morning at 9:30 and in the evening at 6:30. This hour long event is reserved for adults only.

 Sept 13: Back-to-School Night 3-4-5 | NOTE: This is for parents only.

 Welcome to Alameda!
 Alameda is a diverse learning environment in which its members are committed to meeting the educational, social, emotional and physical needs of all students in accordance with current practices, regardless of background or ability.
 This environment will stress academic excellence in a context of cultural enrichment and competency as well as community involvement.
+Principal Lurie and Assistant Principal Berg are here to support all students and families and are dedicated to ensuring that Alameda continue in excellence.
 All stakeholders – students, staff and community will feel valued and involved in the learning process.

 Raddy Lurie, Principal

 Students at Grant High School were invited to attend a flag-raising ceremony during lunch Thursday to recognize Native American Heritage Month, and school officials weren’t sure how many students would go outside on a chilly day.
 What they saw was a huge throng of students filing through the front door at the Marshall campus (Grant’s temporary home) to watch.